typbing/TransEcon/README.md

 - Are the economic benefits of transportation infrastructure equitably distributed across different demographic groups?
 - Does the development of transportation infrastructure correlate with changes in employment rates in surrounding areas?

+## General Data Processing

+- All spatial data was reprojected to EPS:2263

+- Convert GTFS data:first import the GTFS stops.txt and shapes.txt files into ArcGIS.
+Convert stop coordinates to point shapefiles and transform route coordinates from shapes.txt into line shapefiles, using tools "XY Table to Point" and "Points to Line", respectively.

 ### Data

 | Name               | Source                                   | Data Type | Format | Resolution       | Link                                                                        |